All posts by Thomas Little

 I liked the photograph as it was, which I did by using these camera settings which made the pub sign, in-focus, whilst keeping the lightbulbs around it in blur.

-I started by using the colour mix tools on Lightroom only keeping blue in colour, whilst the rest in black and white.
+I started by using the colour mix tools on Lightroom, with only keeping blue, in colour, whilst the rest in black and white.

-Then, I edited the temperature and tint on the image allowing the whole image to be in blue, and also changed the exposure, contrast, highlights, shadows, whites, texture, clarity and also a vignette again around the final image, to give it a grainy, dark, gloomy feel and look to the image which is exactly what you think of when you think of pubs, resulting in this.
+Then, I edited the temperature and tint on the image allowing the whole image to be in blue, and also changed the exposure, contrast, highlights, shadows, whites, texture, clarity and also a vignette again around the final image, to give it a grainy, dark, gloomy feel/look to the image which is exactly what I envisioned of when you think of when you think of a generic English pub.

 Photoshoot 1 – Contact Sheet